Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 });
 ```

-## Add Localization
+## Adding Localization
-If your app is localized and you also want to show the date in the regions date format we need to specify the current locale to the options of the datetimepicker.
+If your app requires localized dates and you want to show the date in the regions date format we need to specify the current locale to the options of the datetimepicker.

 ```js
 $(function(){